Coaching and mentoring

 Initial enquiry and contracting

-Bullet point tick Our coaching is geared to the needs of leaders and managerstypically senior managers and also new managers.
+Bullet point tick Our coaching is geared to the needs of leaders and managers, typically senior managers and also new managers.

 Bullet point tick The initial enquiry may come from the coachee themselves, or from their line manager or HR partner (sponsor).